seqscope/NovaScope/docs/fulldoc/rules/sdgeAR_segment_ficture.md

     * `Data Entries`: Post-dimensions, subsequent lines enumerate non-zero entries in seven columns: row index (feature index), column index (barcode index), and five values (expression levels) corresponds to Gene, GeneFull, Spliced, Unspliced, and Ambiguous.

 ## Output Guidelines
-The output file can serve as input for tools that require SGE in the 10x genome format.
+The output file can serve as input for tools that require SGE in the 10x genomics format.

 ## Parameters
 ```yaml